Three Easy One-Minute Tricks to Create Pure Content Magic

 Hold on.
 Even professional writers use such digital "creativity enhancers" from time to time - because they work.
 (For more on the topic, check out Resources at the bottom of this post later.)

-The tricks below will take up only a few minutes of your time, but they will lead to higher search rankings for your posts, more website visitors, and improved engagement rates.
+The tricks below will take up only a few minutes of your time.
+Professional B2B content marketing writers use them all the time to achieve higher search rankings for their posts, attract more website visitors, and increase content engagement rates.

 Concerned that input from software would make your writing formulaic?
 Leave that worry to purists, who don't write for business (= for measurable results).
 You will be surprised how app-driven writing can help jumpstart the creative process when you feel stuck.